 The Hearing Voices support groups listed on the BC Hearing Voices Network website are hosted by different organizations around BC (for instance, healthcare and community support organizations).
 Because of this, each group is run slightly differently.
 However, you can expect some basic principles to apply:

 - Hearing Voices support groups are not treatment groups.
 Hearing voices support groups are intended as safe, supportive spaces where people who hear voices can speak openly about their experiences without fear of judgment, exchange strategies and ideas, and build community.

 - Hearing Voices support groups are peer-led.
 Hearing Voices support groups are facilitated by people who hear voices, see visions, or have other unusual sensory experiences.
 They are intended to be democratic and non-hierarchical: that is, no one is there to tell other group members the “right” way to respond to or think about their experiences.
 Every member is an expert in their own experiences.

 - Hearing Voices support groups are confidential.
 The group facilitators do not record what is said during sessions, and group members are asked to keep information discussed during sessions confidential.
-Any limits to confidentiality (for example, duty to report if someone is in immediate danger) will be gone over at the start of every session.
+Any limits to confidentiality (for example, if someone is in immediate danger) will be gone over at the start of every session.

 - Hearing Voices support groups are voluntary.
 You are always free to stop (or start) attending the group at any time.
 Participation is voluntary, and how much you would like to share in the group is up to you.
 If you would prefer to just listen, that’s okay!

 - Hearing Voices support groups sanction the right to interpret your own experiences in any way.
 Some group members identify with a psychiatric diagnosis; others do not.
-All people who hear voices, see visions, or have other unusual sensory experiences are welcome at Hearing Voices support groups, regardless of which words they use to describe themselves or how they make sense of their experiences.
+All people who have unusual sensory experiences or beliefs are welcome at Hearing Voices support groups, regardless of which words they use to describe themselves or how they make sense of their experiences.